 We're taught that the search for love is a numbers game, with its odds stacked in favor of the most attractive.
 Well, we've been taught wrong!
-When we approach dating as an intimacy journey rather than a numbers game, our whole experience changes for the better.
+As I explain in my book Deeper Dating, when we approach dating as an intimacy journey rather than a numbers game, our whole experience changes for the better.
 Most of us, single or coupled, flee the heat of love even as we seek it.
 When we take on the real work of tackling our own intimacy lessons, our lives open up.
 It's that simple--and that challenging.
 What are your personal intimacy lessons?
 Your answer to one question can reveal them:

 Let's use this parable as a guide: